The two-dimensional Euler equations in Yudovich type space and $\mathrm{\textbf{bmo}}$-type space: Introduction

 \end{remark} The paper is organized as follows.
 In Section \ref{Sec-PRE}, we review some useful statements on functional spaces and basic analysis tools, and introduce several technical lemmas.
-The next section, we establish some losing estimates and logarithmic estimate for the transport equation with the vector field belonging to $\rm bmo$-type spaces.
+In the next section, we establish some estimates with loss of regularity and logarithmic estimate of the solution for the transport equation with the vector field belonging to $\rm bmo$-type spaces.
 Section \ref{Sec-Proof} is devoted to the proof of our main theorems.
-Finally, we generalize the classical John-Norenberg inequality, and establish some product estimates and commutator estimates by using Bony's para-product decomposition.
+Finally, we generalize the classical John-Nirenberg inequality and establish some product estimates and commutator estimates by using the Bony para-product decomposition.